ni/NI-ELVIS-III-C-Examples/docs/NI_ELVIS_III_Shipping_Personality_Reference.md

 Peripheral Type.Channel Name.Property Name
 ```

-> Note When you program in C language, register names must not contain periods,
+> Note: When you program in C language, register names must not contain periods,
 colons, or spaces.